smlogsubramani/c-programme/README.md

 # c-programme
-something related to c programme, like a basic calculator in c and ome more stuffs ahead
+something related to c programme, like a basic calculator in c and some more stuffs ahead